zebader/lab-mongoose-movies/README.md

 After forking and cloning the project, you will have to run:

 ```
-express mongoose-movies --view=hbs --git
+express mongoose-movies --hbs --git
 ```

-Configurate all the files and other packages (mongoose, eslint, etc.)
+Configurate all the files and other packages (mongoose, etc.)

 And remember to install all the dependencies: